Culture Guidelines

 What type of support do you offer individual artists?

-We offer Artistic Production grants to a wide range of arts organizations presenting new commissions, exhibitions, performances, presentations, publications/catalogues in collaboration with or featuring emerging and mid-career artist(s) of color.
-Artists can reside anywhere, but the commissioning or presenting partner organization must be located in the city of Chicago, or in one of six Great Lakes cities (for the Joyce Awards), with the goal of reaching audiences and communities in these regions.
+We offer Artistic Production grants to a wide range of arts organizations presenting new commissions, exhibitions, performances, or publications in collaboration with or featuring emerging and mid-career artist(s) of color.
+Artists can reside anywhere, but the commissioning or presenting partner organization must be located in the city of Chicago, or in one of six Great Lakes cities (for the Joyce Awards), with the goal of engaging audiences and communities in these regions.

 What kinds of costs are eligible for funding under Artistic Production grants?

-Funds can be used towards costs, including but not limited to compensation of staff time, production costs, materials, artists stipends, and other expenses.
+Funds can be used towards costs, including but not limited to compensation of staff time, production costs, materials, artists stipends, community and partner compensation, documentation, and other expenses.